steunix/passweaver-api/docs/index.md

 An item has also a mandatory `title` field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.

 The `metadata` field is NOT encrypted as well but not mandatory, and it allows to store any additional uncrypted info for a given item.

+### Linked items

+You can "link" an item into many other folders: this avoids duplicating items that need to appear in many places, allowing to manage updates only on the original item.
+They work like Unix file system symlinks, with the exception that linked items cannot be modified, only the original item can accept updates.

+Linked items can be cloned and shared as any regular item.

 ### Item types